-The Company leases the undeveloped parcels of land in the Capital Center area (other than Parcel 6C) and, effective November 1, 2021 as a result of the lease termination, Parcel 20 for public parking purposes to Metropark under a ten-year lease (the "Parking Lease").
+The Company leases the undeveloped parcels of land in the Capital Center area (other than Parcel 6C) and Parcel 20 for public parking purposes to Metropark under a ten-year lease (the "Parking Lease").
 The Parking Lease is cancellable as to all or any portion of the leased premises at any time on thirty days' written notice in order for the Company or any new tenant of the Company to develop all or any portion of the leased premises.
 The Parking Lease provides for contingent rentals (based on a fixed percentage of gross revenue in excess of the base rent).
-There was no contingent rent for the three months ended March 31, 2023 and 2022.
+There was no contingent rent for the three and six months ended June 30, 2023 and 2022.

-The COVID-19 pandemic continues to have an adverse impact on Metropark's parking operations as the move by many companies to a hybrid workplace model (one that mixes in-office and remote work) has resulted in lower demand for parking spaces.
+The move by many companies to a hybrid workplace model (one that mixes in-office and remote work) has resulted in lower demand for parking spaces and continues to have an adverse impact on Metropark's parking operations.
 The Company and Metropark continue to operate under the June 30, 2020 revenue sharing agreement that provides for revenue sharing at various percentages until parking revenues received by Metropark equal or exceed \$70,000 per month whereupon Metropark would be obligated to resume regularly scheduled rental payments under its lease.
 Upon resumption of regularly scheduled rent payments, Metropark and the Company will share fifty (50) percent of the revenue in excess of \$70,000 until the arrearage has been paid in full.
 If prior to payment in full of the arrearage one or more of the lots is removed from the Metropark lease for development, the amount of the then unpaid arrearage in the ratio of the number of parking spaces on the removed lot to the total parking spaces on all lots prior to such lot's removal shall be deemed paid in full.

-At March 31, 2023 the receivable from Metropark equaled \$1,070,000 and was fully reserved.
+At June 30, 2023 the receivable from Metropark equaled \$1,090,000 and was fully reserved.
 The Company continues to recognize Metropark's rent on a cash basis and will continue to do so until the resumption of regularly scheduled rental payments under its lease.
-For the three months ended March 31, 2023 and 2022, cash collections totaled \$97,000 and \$45,000, respectively.
+Included in leasing revenue on the accompanying condensed consolidated statements of income and retained earnings for the three and six months ended June 30, 2023 are cash collections from Metropark totaling \$115,000 and \$212,000, respectively, and \$71,000 and \$116,000 for the same periods in 2022.

 Historically, the Company has made financial statement footnote disclosure of the excess of straight-line rentals over contractual payments and its determination of collectability of such excess.
 To the extent the Company determines that, with respect to any of its leases, the excess of straight-line rentals over contractual payments is not collectible, such excess is not recognized as revenue.
 Consistent with prior conclusions, the Company has determined that, at this time, the excess of straight-line rentals over contractual payments is not probable of collection.
 Accordingly, the Company has not included any part of that amount in revenue.
-As a matter of information only, as of March 31, 2023 the excess of straight-line rentals (calculated by excluding variable payments) over contractual payments was \$90,244,000.
+As a matter of information only, as of June 30, 2023 the excess of straight-line rentals (calculated by excluding variable payments) over contractual payments was \$91,072,000.